Chapter 32. Environmental Matters

 EISs, and RODs that are beyond the scope

-of authority of a single Service Area.
+of authority of a single service area.

 d.
-The Mission
+The

-Management Group is responsible for
+Airspace Management Group is responsible

-coordinating environmental processes
+for coordinating environmental processes

-that cross Service Area boundaries.
+that cross service area boundaries.

 32-1-5.
 RESPONSIBILITIES

-The order of
+The

-delegated authority for air traffic
+order of delegated authority for air

-environmental processes is as follows:
+traffic environmental processes is as

 a.
 Mission